Stargardt disease: Treatment

+MD Stem Cells' approach using Bone Marrow Derived Stem Cells has shown benefit in various retinal diseases.
+In Stargardt, 94.1% of patients had improved vision or remained stable with results showing high statistical significance (p=0.0004).
+Reasons for improvement may include transfer of organelles (mitochondria, lysosomes), enhanced clearing of toxic Vitamin A byproducts, and neuroprotection of photoreceptors.

 Ultra-violet light has more energy and is a more damaging wavelength spectra than visible light.
 In an effort to mitigate this, some ophthalmologists may recommend that the patient wears a broad-brimmed hat or sunglasses when they are outdoors.
 Sometimes, doctors also instruct their patients to wear yellow-tinted glasses (which filter out blue light) when indoors and in artificial light or in front of a digital screen.

 Certain foods, especially carrots, are rich in vitamin A, but the amount from food is not harmful.
 Foods with a high vitamin A content are often yellow or orange in color, such as squash, pumpkin, and sweet potato, but some, such as liver, are not.
 There are supplements on the market with more than a daily allowance of vitamin A that should be avoided, but each individual should discuss this with their doctor.

 Smoking, overweight or obesity, and poor diet quality may also contribute to more rapid degeneration.
 On the other hand, the consumption of oily fish, in a diet similar to that which doctors recommend for age related macular degeneration, can be used to slow the progression of the disease.

 Advances in technology have brought devices that help Stargardt patients who are losing their vision maintain their independence.
 Low-vision aids can range from hand lenses to electronic devices and can allow those losing their vision to be able to carry out daily activities.
 Some patients may even opt for in-person services.